 Bring a whacky flotation device with a paddle.
 Anything that's inflatable is perfectly fine!
 Please no hard kayaks or canoes for safety reasons.

-If you don't have a floatie, use one the pool noodles that will be provided free of charge!
+If you don't have a floatie, use one the of the pool noodles that will be provided free of charge!

 Be sober!
 This is a vigorous channel crossing so you will need your wits about you.

-Arrive by 3:00 PM at the corner of G and 1st to check in and prepare for a 3:30 swim departure.
+Arrive by 10:)0 AM at the corner of G and 1st to check in and take a boat ride to Atsena Otie to prepare for an 11:00 AM swim departure.
+Or, just be on Atsena Otie by 10:50 AM if you have your own way over.